 Key takeaways;

-• There are many types of attacks and threats, not all of them are external.
+• There are many types of attacks and threats, but not all of them are external.

 • You cannot ignore cyber risk, you must at minimum assess it to make an informed decision on your next actions.